duartegroup/autodE/contributing.md

 ### Forks instead of branches

-By default contributors do not have permission to push branches to the main autode remote repository.
+By default, contributors do not have permission to push branches to the main autode remote repository.
 In most scenarios, you should propose your contribution through a Pull Request from a fork.

 <a id="orga180d26"></a>

 ### Small pull requests

 Smaller PRs are reviewed faster, and more accurately.
-We therefore, ask that contributors keep the set of of change within a Pull Request as small as possible.
-If your PR modifies more than 5 files, and/or several hunder lines of code, you should probably break it down to two or more PRs.
+We therefore, ask that contributors keep the set of changes within a Pull Request as small as possible.
+If your PR modifies more than 5 files, and/or several hundred lines of code, you should probably break it down to two or more PRs.

 <a id="org8074798"></a>